lu-w/pyauto/README.md

 # TODO for convenience functions in extras

 - setting geometries
-  - 3d rectangles (set height automatically)
+  - 3d rectangles (and set height automatically)
   - circles
   - add_geometry_from_polygon
   - create line from point list (not a polygon) (with and without height)